How to Get Temporary Guardianship of a Child in Kentucky

 Why Might You Need Temporary Guardianship?

-Imagine this: Your best friend is going through a tough divorce and needs to focus on getting back on her feet.
-She asks if you can take care of her 8-year-old son for a few months.
+Consider this scenario: one of your best friends is in the middle of a bad divorce process and she has to concentrate on making her life straight once again.
+She wants to know whether you are willing to care about her 8 years old son in a few months.
 You’re more than willing to help, but you want to make sure everything is done legally.
 That’s where temporary guardianship comes into play.
 It ensures that you have the legal authority to make decisions regarding the child’s education, healthcare, and overall well-being.

 Legal Requirements for Temporary Guardianship in Kentucky